Pricing & Access12 min read

 ProgramBest forPeptidePub listed priceTirzepatide notesMain tradeoff

-SkinnyRxStraightforward medication accessTirzepatide listed around $249/month on PeptidePubSeparate semaglutide and tirzepatide plansLimited lifestyle coaching
+SkinnyRxLowest all-in price, no membershipTirzepatide around $299/month on PeptidePub, no separate membershipSeparate semaglutide and tirzepatide plansLimited lifestyle coaching

 MedviDietitian and care coaching supportFirst month from $179, ongoing often $249 to $349/monthSemaglutide and tirzepatide options with more supportNot the cheapest after month one